cwncollab-org/component-kit/README.md

 ```

 This example demonstrates:
-- Form creation using `useAppForm` hook
+- Form schema definition using Zod
+- Type inference from Zod schema
-- Field validation with custom validators
+- Field validation with Zod
+- Error handling and display
 - Form submission and reset functionality
 - Integration with Material-UI components
 - Real-time form value display